-Vattenfall, which is a leading European energy company currently operates three offshore wind farms – Kentish Flats, off the north Kent coast, Thanet, off the north east Kent coast and Ormonde, off the north west coast near Barrow.
-Edinbane, an onshore wind farm on the Isle of Skye started generating power in the summer of 2010.
+Vattenfall is a leading European energy company that currently operates three offshore wind farms: Kentish Flats, off the north Kent coast; Thanet, off the north east Kent coast and Ormonde; off the north west coast near Barrow.
+Vattenfall also operates three onshore wind farms: Edinbane on the Isle of Skye; Swinford in Leicestershire and Parc Cynog in South Wales.

-The Round 3 East Anglia Offshore Wind Farm is being developed in partnership with ScottishPower Renewables, a project which could deliver up to 7,200 MW in installed capacity and provide clean electricity for the equivalent annual demand of around 4 million UK homes.
+The Round 3 East Anglia Offshore Wind Farm is being developed in partnership with Scottishpower Renewables, a project which could deliver up to 7,200 MW installed capacity and provide clean electricity for the equivalent annual demand of around 4 million UK homes.

 For further information contact: